jayeann/weather-search/README.md

 ![Screenshot of the app](./src/assets/weather-screenshot.png)

+## Usage 💡

+1. Enter the name of a city into the search bar.

+2. Press the "Search" button or hit Enter.

+3. The app will fetch and display the current weather for the city.

+4. You can clear your previous searches.

+5. And you can reset and turn back to the initial state just by clicking the reset button.

 ## Technologies Used 🛠️

 - **React**: The core front-end framework for building the app's user interface.